rngantner/WaveBlocksND/lib/BasisRecursion/README.md

  * use the class `HagedornWavepacketCpp` to utilize the C++ optimized version of the basis recursion
  * currently, only the `HyperCubicShape` is implemented in C++

+## TODO

+ * implement evaluate_phi0 in C++ (all info should be available)
+ * in class Lima: implement an order relation for Eigen::VectorXi such that lookups are faster (currently linear, could be log(n)!)
+ * larger test cases to compute speedup (current examples in WaveBlocksND are too small)